mahat/ChiSquareTest/README.md

 # Goal
-Implementing Chi-Square Test on two different examples
+Implementing Chi-Square Test on two different examples on Python

 # Hypotheses
 - Chi-square test for fitting